IceGawd/cse15l-lab-reports/labreport3.md

         sticking to higher standards of ethics will raise societal respect for the industry (currently being battered for greed) attract a more talented workforce, and may even
 ```
+### Explanation 2
-The -i flag will check without caring about the case.
-Either way, if given lowercase (like Example 1) or uppercase (like Example 2), grep will look for the given string without any care of the case.
+Here we give it uppercase, and either way, grep will look for the given string without any care of the case.
 Every basic search and replace in a text editor has the ignore case option, so it is unsurprising that grep has one as well.

 ## grep -c
 ### Example 1
 ```
-λ grep -c "ing" pmed.0020157.txt
+λ grep -c "ing" ./plos/pmed.0020157.txt
 5
 ```
+### Explanation 1
+The -c flag will count the lines with the given string.
 ### Example 2
 ```
-λ grep -cv "ing" pmed.0020120.txt
+λ grep -cv "ing" ./plos/pmed.0020120.txt
 23
 ```
+### Explanation 2
-The -c flag will count the lines with the given string.
-I use it in combination with the -v flag in Example 2 as it was mentioned on the man page.
+I use it in combination with the -v flag as it was mentioned on the man page.
 This is just a shorthand as I feel like with some combination of ``grep`` and ``wc`` the same thing can be done.

 ## grep -r
 ### Example 1